EDGYOrganism/ANTShapes/README.md

 _This project is currently in an open alpha state of development.
 There are some missing and incomplete features for CPU-based rendering, and optimisation is needed.
 Please feel free to try the software anyway and suggest features :)_

-_Example datasets ~~are~~ will be available if you'd rather not download the executable._
+_Prefer not to download an executable?
+Check out our example datasets, or the web demo!
+(Requires Unity player.)_

 ANTShapes is a neuromorphic vision dataset simulator for anomaly detection.
 It simulates scenes populated by 3D objects and renders event data in a similar manner to real-life Dynamic Vision Sensors (DVSs).

-The tool was designed to address the lack of high-quality fully-labelled datasets for the training of Spiking Neural Networks (SNNs) for anomaly detection in computer vision.
+The tool was designed to address the lack of high-quality fully-labelled datasets for the training of Spiking Neural Networks (SNNs) for anomaly detection in computer vision as part of the [EDGY Organism](https://iotgarage.net/projects/EdgyOrganism.html) project.

 Typically, a conventional video anomaly dataset (e.g. Shanghai Tech, Alleyway) would be converted into a spike-based representation by comparing the pixel intensity between high-speed interpolated frames or by pointing a DVS at a screen displaying the video footage.